EmojiTwo/emojitwo/README.md

+# Emojione

 Version 2.x of Emojione is no longer supported by [Ranks.com](https://emojione.com).
+Version 3 has a slightly different design and new, more restrictive licensing terms.
 Some people prefer the flat cartoon design and the FOSS license with actual access to the SVG sources.

 # EmojiTwo